 4. Net price calculators.

 The net price calculators posted by Individual colleges vary based on method and forumula.
-Try this one from the U.S. Department of Education.

 5. College-posted test scores and GPAs